TKomericki/Rhetos-wiki/Low-level-object-model-concepts.md

 * For **standard data validations** use InvalidData concept instead, or see OnSaveValidate low-level concept below.
-  The ArgumentValidation should only be used if there are some non-standard issues that might arise it the validation is executed later it the Save method.
+  The ArgumentValidation should only be used if there are some non-standard issues that might arise if the validation is executed later in the Save method.

 ### Initialization

-Use it to initialize or change the data sent from the client, before saving it to the database and before applying other business rules.
+Use Initialization to **initialize or change the data**, before saving it to the database and before applying other business rules.

 Example task: